Help Us Achieve

 Make it Count!

 Well done!
 Now it’s time to make it all count!
-Report Acts of Science by May 5, 2025 including attendance #s and estimated Acts of Science completed.
-Your event name and organization will be displayed on the One Million Acts of Science Wall of Fame (but your reported number of Acts will not be displayed).
+Report Acts of Science, attendance numbers and estimated contributions to projects, by May 5, 2026.
+Your event name and organization will be displayed on the Acts of Science Wall of Fame (your reported number of Acts will not be displayed).

-We’re aiming for ONE MILLION and every Act counts!
+We’re aiming for 2.50 MILLION and every Act counts!

 Report Your Acts